 To use a recorded multiple to estimate the RTM image of an unrecorded primary, we assume the recorded multiple consists of two subevents, one recorded and the other not recorded.
 Let's further assume that the unrecorded subevent is an unrecorded primary.
 Then the recorded multiple, and the recorded subevent of the multiple, are used to estimate the image of an unrecorded primary subevent of the multiple.
-To satisfy the latter assumption, unrecorded subevents of the recorded multiple, that are (not unrecorded primaries but rather) unrecorded multiples, must be removed - since the unrecorded event is migrated with a form of RTM using a smooth velocity model.
+To satisfy the latter assumption, unrecorded subevents of the recorded multiple, that are (not unrecorded primaries but rather) unrecorded multiples, must be removed- since the unrecorded event is migrated with a form of RTM using a smooth velocity model.
 Furthermore, the original recorded multiple must be removed to image recorded primaries, again with a smooth velocity model.
-Hence, recorded and unrecorded multiples must be removed to image recorded and unrecorded primaries, respectively.
+Hence, recorded and unrecorded multiples must be removed to image recorded and unrecorded multiples must be removed to image recorded and unrecorded multiples must be removed to image recorded and unrecorded multiples must be removed to image recorded and unrecorded primaries, respectively.